juandpinto/thesis-manuscript/source/12_methods.md

 A different approach is to use *regular expressions* to search for a specific string of characters and extract every instance of that string.
 This is a more brute-force approach, since it ignores the structure of the XML file and treats it all simply as raw text.
 To find a lemma, a very simple regular expression is sufficient: `lemma="[א-ת]+"`.
 This will search for any instance of the characters `lemma="`, followed by a combination of any number of Hebrew letters (at least one), followed by the character `"`.

 Despite the existence of various Python modules for parsing XML files, I found a simple search using regular expressions to be more efficient for various reasons.
 First, not all *<w>* elements in the parsed corpus contain *lemma* attributes.
-Second, punctuation and non-Hebrew words are often lemmaticized.
+Second, punctuation and non-Hebrew words are often lemmatized.
 This means that even after extracting all the *lemma* values in a file, I would still need to use regular expressions to search through the results and delete any that contain non-Hebrew characters.
 I chose instead to skip the XML parsing step altogether.

 I will now explain the code in the script used to create the FDOSH.
 As with the other code, the entire script in its entirety can be found in [*Appendix B.1*](#appendix-b.1).